RutexOrg/DiscordFileStorage/README.md

 Windows explorer will support webdav out of the box.
 You can now [add windows network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/) to localhost:3000 and use DICloud as a regular drive.

 You can also open the webdav server in your **explorer directly**.
 Just go to ``http://localhost:3000/``.

+# Limitations

+Does not suitable for low memory devices.
+Uploading and downloading uing in-memory buffer, so it can consume memory.

 # Known issues